 .22LR Precision Tactical matches are usually in the evenings on the second Wednesday of each month (during club nights), May to October, with the Annual match in October.

 Long Ranges matches are usually scheduled for the first Wednesday of each month during club nights, May to October.

-The Indoor PPC League will have matches on the first or second Monday nights of the month, during the off-season (January to April, November and December).
+The Indoor PPC League will have matches on the second Monday nights of the month, during the off-season (January to April, November and December) once they start up.

 OPS classes are usually held on the second Sunday of each month, 12 months of the year.